slightlyoutofphase/staticvec/README.md

 **Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.

-**Important note regarding version 0.10 of this crate:**

-The minor version increase from 0.9 was made specifically because of the fact that the following list of functions:

-- `concat`
-- `concat_clone`
-- `intersperse`
-- `intersperse_clone`
-- `symmetric_difference`
-- `union`

-were broken in a way by `rust-lang` PR #70107 that simply cannot be worked around at this time.
-If you rely on any of those functions, please continue using version 0.9.3 with a released-prior-to-June-3-2020 copy of the nightly compiler.

-With that said, it **is** recommended that new users of the crate develop against 0.10.X, as it does at this point contain some features that never existed in 0.9.X as well as various general internal improvements over 0.9.X, and also of course can be used with up-to-date nightlies.

 A basic usage example:

 ```rust